 Supporting families/staff during the COVID-19 health crisis

-At their March 19, 2020, online meeting, PAT Supervisors shared some ideas that home visitors can conduct personal visits and group work during COVID-19 crisis.
+PAT Supervisors have shared some ideas that home visitors can conduct personal visits and group work during COVID-19 crisis.
 In addition, the Pennsylvania Parents as Teachers state office has created this list of resources to help support families and staff during this pandemic.

 Please “see” families as you are able.
 Check-in with them via phone or virtual means even if you can’t conduct a visit.
 Now is a great time to remind them of the protective factors they have and will continue to build.